Get free delivery on orders over $50 with code FREEDELIVERY. See details.

 How (and When) to Test Your Smoke Alarm

 No matter what type of smoke alarm you install – battery or hardwired, or some combination of both – you should test each one regularly to ensure it’s in good working order.
 The battery-powered (or battery-backup) types should be tested every month.
-The batteries themselves should be replaced yearly, or when indicated by the manufacturer.
+The batteries themselves should be replaced twice a year, or when indicated by the manufacturer.
 If you hear that little ‘chirp’ sound and wonder how a cricket got into your bedroom, it’s probably just the smoke alarm reminding you that its battery is getting low.
 You shouldn’t ignore it.
 Change low smoke alarm batteries quickly.

 What is a Carbon Monoxide Smoke Alarm?